strapi/community-content/tutorials/GUIDELINES.md

  # Before you submit, Make sure you

- ✅ Followed Article Content Structure
+ ✅ Follow Article Content Structure

- ✅ Followed SEO Guidelines
+ ✅ Follow SEO Guidelines

  ✅ Proofread your article for errors in grammar, spelling, and typography.